pflajszer/TrelloExportToObsidianKanbanBoard/README.md

 By all means, it's not perfect.
 A few issues I've noticed:
 - it brings back some 'phantom' tasks back to live (most likely the deleted ones)
 - it doesn't bring in empty lists
+- it cocks up the order of tasks within cards

 Nonetheless...
 It helped me and may also help you save some copy-paste labour, or provide a baseline for a more robust script if it proves useful.